Sin Min Secondary School

-SMJK Sin Min (新民国民型中学) (Sekolah Menengah Jenis Kebangsaan Sin Min) is a Chinese conforming school which is located in Sungai Petani, Kedah, Malaysia.
+SMJK Sin Min (新民国民型华文中学) (Sekolah Menengah Jenis Kebangsaan Sin Min) is a National-type Chinese Secondary School which is located in Sungai Petani, Kedah, Malaysia.
 The school won the Anugerah Sekolah Harapan Negara in the "Secondary Schools (City)" category of the whole Malaysia in 2006 and the Anugerah Sekolah Cemerlang in 2007.
 In 2009 the school was awarded the status of Sekolah Kluster Kecemerlangan (Cluster School Of Excellence).
 The school is focusing on both Co-curriculum and curriculum.